Mr0cket/Steam-Account-Switcher/README.md

 # Steam account switcher
-A script to Aatomatically switch between 2 steam accounts. no password/typing required
+A script to Automatically switch between 2 steam accounts. no password/typing required

 Instructions:
 1. Download the release.